-Basic requirements to be qualified to receive need-based financial aid:
+The basic requirements to be eligible for receive need-based financial aid are:

-- Be accepted for enrollment or be enrolled as a student working toward a degree or certificate.
-You may apply for aid before you are accepted, but aid will not be offered until you have been admitted to SNC.
+- Be accepted for enrollment, or be enrolled, as a student working toward a degree or certificate.
+You may apply for aid before you are accepted, but aid can not be offered until you have been admitted to SNC.